 A frantic, emotionally charged, high pitched “COME” from me pulled the two of them away and into the house.

-Come join us in a three week class where we meet twice a week to teach not only snake aversion, but self control, impulse control and how to ignore distractions.
+Come join us in a six week class where we meet once a week to teach not only snake aversion, but self control, impulse control and how to ignore distractions.